 - Coming as a foreign government official or foreign government trade representative, on a mission that does not imply accreditation to the Colombian government.

 - Visit Colombia under holiday-work programs agreed by Colombia with other States through treaties in force.

-In addition, there are seven additional categories of courtesy visas where a V visa may be issued.
+In addition, there are six additional categories of courtesy visas where a V visa may be issued.
 For example, one category of courtesy visa is for artistic, technical and foreign production personnel who enter Colombia for projects of production and filming of foreign cinematographic works.